The opioid epidemic touches our lives in many ways. Every day, 115 Americans die from opioid overdoses. But there are small things you can do to help.

 Free Is Better

 No-cost services.
 Most insurance plans cover flu shots at no cost.
-Some companies offer free flu shots to their employees and even provide them at the workplace.
+Some companies offer free flu shots to their employees and even provide them in the workplace.
 The cost of not getting sick?
 Priceless.

 For a list of no-cost preventive health services specific for adults, women and children, check out HealthCare.gov.
 All Marketplace health plans and many others must cover specific preventive services without charging a co-pay or co-insurance, even if you haven’t met your yearly deductible.
 However, these services are free only when a doctor or other provider in your plan’s network covers them.